 - Even though those 4-projector LED headlights look impressive, consider again if you might be more comfortable with a redundant multi-row design.
 After all, if you lose the one LED with the biggest projector, there goes your high beam, whereas 13-LED models will hardly dim if they lose one or two LEDs on a dark night.

 - Installation is usually fairly easy on motorcycles as there is a lot of elbow room unlike on the front end of cars.
 However, you still must properly aim the headlight after you have secured it and that can get tricky.
 It depends on the kinds of adjustments available and on the type of beam pattern a particular light makes, which could be quite different than what the OEM light produced.

-- Also think carefully in terms of your motorcycle riding habits and your area’s typical weather and road conditions.
-If you frequently experience dark road conditions, especially accompanied by rain, total light output becomes a critical factor.
+- Also, think carefully in terms of your motorcycle riding habits and your area’s typical weather and road conditions.
+If you frequently experience dark road conditions, especially accompanied by rain, the total light output becomes a critical factor.
 If conditions are often foggy, consider a passing/fog light kit, even if your bike does not already have one, for extra safety and visibility to other drivers.

 - Light flicker is a very uncommon problem with quality LED motorcycle headlights as most already have a ballast and CAN bus compatibility built in.
-It is something to look out for in the buyer comments for your choice of headlight however.
+It is something to look out for in the buyer comments for your choice of the headlight, however.
 If you experience flicker, first look for loose connections, second contact the manufacturer to see if they have an alternate adapter and lastly get a replacement or return the light for a refund.

 Best LED Motorcycle Headlights FAQ